RamakantDwivedi/AzureEventHub/README.md

-# Azure Event Hub Resiliency Best Practices
+# Azure Event Hub with Auzre Funtions - Resiliency Best Practices

 1. Error handling and retries
-  * Use Application Insights
+  * Use Application Insights : Enable and use Application Insights to log errors and monitor the health of azure function.
+  * Add try/catch block in Azure Funtion